shawky-13/Learn-React/README.md

 ---------||------------------||------------||--------------------||------------------------||

-## what does it mean for something to be "composable"?
+Q. what does it mean for something to be "composable"?

 => In programming, composable means you can build complex things by combining smaller, reusable pieces together.